 - Use of new information systems and technology (e.g. access to information and technology, how skills development and training is accessed – potential barriers)

-The one-day seminar will bring together a diverse group of representatives from across different areas of the sector in ‘world café style’ discussion sessions.
-Delegates will be rotated between tables to encourage new dialogue between individuals representing different areas of the sector.
-Each session will start with three keynotes introducing different topics within the main theme followed by breakout sessions to discuss key issues and look at potential solutions.
+The one-day seminar brought together a diverse group of representatives from across the sector in 'world café style' discussion sessions.
+Delegates rotated between tables to encourage new dialogue between individuals who represented different areas of the sector.
+Each session started with three keynote speakers introducing different topics within the main theme followed by breakout sessions to discuss key issues and look at potential solutions.

 A parallel 'virtual' seminar was held alongside the York seminar to encourage remote participation.

-The seminar will comprise three discussion sessions that will build upon themes highlighted in keynotes from speakers with each session focusing on three central questions.
-In addition, there will be one overarching question for each session that will be put to remote delegates* via various media channels supporting the ‘virtual seminar’.
-Responses to these questions will be posted on screens during breakout sessions to encourage further discussion around issues raised.
+The seminar comprised three discussion sessions that buillt upon themes highlighted in the keynotes from speakers with each session focusing on three central questions.
+In addition, there was one overarching question for each session that was put to delegates.
+Responses to these questions were posted on screens during breakout sessions to encourage further discussion around issues raised.

 Introduction to TACOS from Gill Grayson - Convenor of FISH & HEIRNET, Head of Heritage Data Management at English Heritage